ARMmbed/mbed-client/docs/dev_man_serv_enable.md

 If you want to execute a piece of code in your application, you can pass a `POST` request from mbed Device Server.
 When your Resource receives the `POST` request, mbed Client parses the payload from the request and wraps it in the `M2MResource::M2MExecuteParameter` class.
 The class object is passed through the execute callback function.
 You can then typecast the `void*` argument into the corresponding `M2MResource::M2MExecuteParameter` and access the passed payload and its length through the given API.
+Make sure that the payload sent through POST request is in `plain/text` format and that the content-type is set as “plain/text” on the POST request call.

 Check the code snippet below for usage.

 ```
 #include "mbed-client/m2mobject.h"